 Star Wars: The Clone Wars

-What happened between Star Wars Episode II and Episode III?
-This animated addition to the space saga gives some answers, delving into the story of Anakin Skywalker, Obi-Wan Kenobi and more Jedi knights as they battle the evil Count Dooku and General Grievous.
+This animated addition to the space saga takes us right back there, delving into the story of Anakin Skywalker, Obi-Wan Kenobi and more Jedi knights as they battle the evil Count Dooku and General Grievous.
 The series is also a great entry point for kids, an accessible way into the saga with new characters and stand-alone episodes to enjoy.

 High School Musical: The Musical: The Series